FortinetCloudCSE/fortiweb-security-foundations-201/content/03chapter/01Task1.md

 sudo nano /etc/hosts
 ```

 3. When the host file opens you will need to add in the host entry in the format "ip address number.fwebtraincse.com" at the bottom of the file.
-For this you can enter one or both of the IP Addresses you noted earliear during "Step 5" of the onboarding earlier.
+For this you can enter one or both of the IP Addresses you noted earliear in Chapter 2 Task 1 "Step 5" of the onboarding.
 Once this is complete, type **ctrl+o** followed by **enter** and then **ctrl+x**

 ![Hosts](hosts.png)